christian-schlichtherle/archive-diff/README.md

 The following code diffs two JAR files and generates a delta JAR file.
 It uses the `Compress` facade to access the JAR files using Apache Commons Compress.
-It also uses the `Delta` facade for the actual diffing.
+It also uses the `Delta` facade for the actual diffing:

 ```java
 import java.io.File;